LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/using-intents-with-kbs.md

 <img style="width:600px" src="img/ConvoBuilder/kb_associate_article.png">

+You don’t need to link your articles to intents right away, as the **Intent** field is optional.
+This is deliberate because it allows you to get started with a knowledge base by adding just the articles first.
+Then, you can create intents for the content you care about the most, and link those to the relevant articles.
+This means you can focus on specific content areas in your knowledge base, and manage the content overall with varying levels of effort on your part.
+The approach gives you flexibility as you maintain the knowledge base over time.

 ### Tune a knowledge base

 After you've added your content and linked it to intents, tune the knowledge base.
 Tuning involves: